viviensiu/LLM-project/README.md

 * Deploy app onto cloud: HuggingFace Spaces, Streamlit Cloud, AWS EC2.

 ## Credits
-A big thanks to Alexey Grigorev and the DataTalks.Club for the LLM Zoomcamp course, which made it possible for me to produce my very own RAG application :smiley:
+A big thanks to Alexey Grigorev and the [DataTalks.Club](https://github.com/DataTalksClub) for the LLM Zoomcamp course, which made this project possible! :smiley: